 Bonus Boss: Cut Man can be fought in Optic Sunflower's stage.
 He is animated similar to Paper Mario's 2D art-style.
 The method of encountering him differs on each version.
-If you're playing the PlayStation 2 version, you can must either have a game save of Mega Man X: Command Mission on your memory card or use a cheat code to fight Cut Man; on the PC version, however, you have to beat all of simulations with the best rating in order to fight him.
+If you're playing the PlayStation 2 version, you can must either have a game save of Mega Man X: Command Mission on your memory card or use a cheat code to fight Cut Man; on the PC version, however, you have to beat all of the simulations with the best rating in order to fight him.

-Bonus Feature Failure: The Navigators, Alia, Layer, and Palette, are unlockable as playable characters.
-They are basically feminine clones of X, Zero, and Axl respectively; however, due to Gameplay and Story Integration, Alia cannot get X's capsule upgrades, Palette cannot copy enemies, and Layer gets a nice aversion by only being unable to use the Zero's black armor.
-You also have to purchase all of X's, Zero's, and Axl's upgrades again as Alia, Layer, Palette since their upgrades don't carry over to the Navigators.
+Bonus Feature Failure: The Navigators, Alia, Layer, and Pallette, are unlockable as playable characters.
+They are basically feminine clones of X, Zero, and Axl respectively; however, due to Gameplay and Story Integration, Alia cannot get X's capsule upgrades, Pallette cannot copy enemies, and Layer gets a nice aversion by only being unable to use Zero's black armor.
+You also have to purchase all of X's, Zero's, and Axl's upgrades again as Alia, Layer, and Pallette, since their upgrades don't carry over to the Navigators.
 Additionally, using even one of them when running a stage will forbid you from choosing a Navigator for that stage.
 Level Grinding the Navigators at least gives you something to do on your New Game+, and unlocking one of them changes, of all things, the Capcom logo screen, which is pretty neat.

 Boss Rush: In the second to last stage of the game, as you might have expected from a Mega Man X game.
 The Intermission of Optic Sunflower's stage, on the other hand, features an optional boss rush where you must defeat the Mavericks under a time limit.